harana/search/README.md

 * PDF and Image OCR using Google Tesseract.
 * Text summarisation using Google Bert.
 * Speech to text indexing for movies, podcasts etc using OpenAI Whisper.
-* Image object detection using YOLO.
+* Video and image object detection using YOLO.
 * Fallback to macOS Quicklook when needed.

 ## Privacy